 When you have six seconds to make the right impression, the layout of your resume is just as important as its content.

-According to an eye-tracking study, recruiters spend an average of six seconds reviewing a resume before deciding if a candidate is a fit for the job.
+According to an eye-tracking study, recruiters spend less than 10 seconds reviewing a resume before deciding if a candidate is a fit for the job.
 When you have so little time to make the right impression, how you format the contents of your resume is just as important as what information you choose to include.

-While there are a number of resume formats available, here at TopResume we’ve found one to be the most effective for the majority of our clients.
-This is known as the hybrid resume.
+While there are a number of resume formats available, here at TopResume we've found one to be the most effective for the majority of our clients.
+This is known as the hybrid or resume.

 The hybrid resume, also known as a combination resume, combines both functional and chronological information into one format.
 It includes a professional summary and “areas of expertise” or “core competencies” section at the top of the resume that outline your key qualifications, skill sets, and achievements and a chronological section that puts these selling points into perspective by describing how you leveraged these skills with each role you've held and what you were able to accomplish as a result.

 As a resume writer, I prefer the combination resume format for a number of reasons.
 First, we know that recruiters prefer to see all of your experience lumped together in reverse chronological order.
 Second, most applicant tracking systems (ATS) do a better job at reading and interpreting a hybrid format because they rely on chronological data to parse much of your application.
 And third, this format gives you an opportunity to clearly support your skill sets by tying each qualification back to a specific position within your professional history.

 In rare cases, you may choose to use a functional resume instead.
 In this resume format, the focus is placed on your abilities, rather than a chronological work history.
 You'll still include a chronological summary of your work history, but this information takes a back seat so the focus stays on your skills that are directly related to your target job.